 - Select Read Fault Codes from the main menu.

 Check if any open recalls or Technical Service Bulletin (TSB) exist for your Land Rover that affects the transmission.

-Recalls if they exist are performed free of charge by any Land Rover dealer.
-To check if a recall exists on your vehicle, visit our Check Recalls page.
+Recalls, if they exist, are performed free of charge by any Land Rover dealer.
+Visit our Check Recalls page to check if a recall exists on your vehicle.

 We hope you find the Land Rover Automatic Transmission Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your Land Rover.